repository-preservation/lcmap-ccdc/docs/faq.rst

 ------------------------------------------------
 For version 0.5, yes.
 For version 1.0 proper documentation will be published to https://readthedocs.org.

-What credentials and keys do I need to run Firebird?
+What credentials and keys do I need to run Ccdc?
 ----------------------------------------------------

-As an operations environment, Firebird runs Spark in Docker on Mesos and saves it's results to Cassandra.
+As an operations environment, Ccdc runs Spark in Docker on Mesos and saves it's results to Cassandra.

-Set the following items in :code:`firebird.install`:
+Set the following items in :code:`ccdc.install`:

 * Mesos keys, credentials, and master url(s)
 * Cassandra credentials and contact point url